BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Sharkey's Spy** `PASSIVE`

-At the start of the game, before both sides have deployed, Bill may choose an enemy.
-Whilst Bill is within 12" and has Line of Sight to that chosen model, whenever they declare a Heroic Action, they must roll a D6.
-On a 1-2, that action is immediately cancelled, and the Might point is not spent.
-That hero may not attempt to declare the same Heroic Action again that turn.
+At the beginning of the game, after both sides have deployed, Bill Ferny may choose one enemy Hero in your opponent's Army.
+Whilst Bill Ferny is within 12" of, and has Line of Sight to, the chosen Hero, whenever the chosen Hero declares a Heroic Action they must roll a D6.
+On a 1-2, the declared Heroic Action is immediately cancelled and the Might Point is not spent.
+The chosen Hero may not then attempt to declare the same Heroic Action again that turn.

 - **Put 'em in Chains** `ACTIVE`

-If this model wins a Combat, then instead of making Strikes, they may choose a Hobbit model they were Engaged in Combat with and roll a D6.
-If it is higher than the model's Strength, that model is put in chains, treated as if it had suffered the [Paralyse] Magic Power.
-However, the effects will not immediately end should this model have no Will points or be slain.
+If this model wins a Combat, then instead of making Strikes they may choose a single enemy Hobbit model they were Engaged in Combat with and roll a D6.
+If the score is higher than the chosen model's Strength then the chosen model is put in chains and suffers the effects of the [Paralyse] Magical Power; however, the effects will not immediately end should this model have no Will Points or be slain.

 </div>